 Small and Personalized Learning Environment

 Students need personal attention at all levels of education.
-Our schools are small and personalized with approximately 525 students at Da Vinci Design and Science and 270 at the Da Vinci Innovation Academy.
+Our schools are small and personalized with approximately 515 students at Da Vinci Design and Da Vinci Science, 64 students at Da Vinci Communications in its first year, and 270 at the Da Vinci Innovation Academy.
 In this close-knit community, every student is known, seen and valued by peers and caring faculty and staff.
-Students have multiple channels to express their interests and needs through advisories, mentoring, tutoring, internships, and more—as described below.
+Students have multiple channels to express their interests and needs through seminar classes (electives), advisories, mentoring, tutoring, internships, and more—as described below.

 Rigorous and Relevant College-Preparatory Curriculum